 My main preoccupation in the near future will be fixing up an old house and making my wife a nice place to live in her hometown of Medina, NY.
 That should take about a year.
 Then who knows? downhill skiing?

-I’ll probably never figure it out.
-Bu who cares?
+Truth is, I’ll probably never figure it out.
+But who cares?

 I mean, I never really grew up . . . so, maybe I’ll never grow old?